huandu/go-tls/README.md

 })
 ```

-## Limitations ##
+## Limitations

 Several limitations so far.

-* Works with Go 1.7 or newer.
+- Works with Go 1.7 or newer.
-* `AtExit` doesn't work on main goroutine, as this goroutine exits with `os.Exit(0)` instead of calling `goexit`.
+- `AtExit` doesn't work on main goroutine, as this goroutine always exits with `os.Exit(0)` instead of calling `goexit`.
 See `main()` in `src/runtime/proc.go`.

-## How it works ##
+## How it works

 It's quite a long story I don't have time to write everything down right now.

 TL; DR. Package `tls` uses goroutine's `g` struct pointer to identify a goroutine and hacks `runtime.goexit` to do house clean work when goroutine exits.

-This approach is relatively safe, because all technics are based on runtime types which doesn't change for years.
+This approach is relatively safe, because all technics are based on runtime types which doesn't change since Go1.0.

 Following runtime types are used.

-* The `g.stack`: It's the first field of `g`.
+- The `g.stack`: It's the first field of `g`.
 It stores stack memory range of a `g`.
-* Function symbol table: When Go runtime allocates more stack, it validates all return addresses on stack.
+- Function symbol table: When Go runtime allocates more stack, it validates all return addresses on stack.
 If I change `runtime.goexit` to another function pc, runtime will complain it as it's not a valid top of stack function (checked by `runtime.topofstack`).
 As a workaround, I hacks function symbol table to set `_func.pcsp` of the hacked goexit to `0` to skip checks.

-## Similar packages ##
+## Similar packages

-* [github.com/jtolds/gls](https://github.com/jtolds/gls): Goroutine local storage on current goroutine's stack.
+- [github.com/jtolds/gls](https://github.com/jtolds/gls): Goroutine local storage on current goroutine's stack.
 We must start goroutines with `Go` func explicitly before using any context methods.
-* [github.com/v2pro/plz/gls](https://github.com/v2pro/plz/tree/master/gls): Use `goid` as a unique key for any goroutine and store contextual information.
+- [github.com/v2pro/plz/gls](https://github.com/v2pro/plz/tree/master/gls): Use `goid` as a unique key for any goroutine and store contextual information.

-## License ##
+## License

 This package is licensed under MIT license.
 See LICENSE for details.